fhburgenland-bswe/hackathon-SS25-semani/README.md

 - Font Awesome 6.4.0

 **Setup**
-No server-side setup required as all data is stored in the browser's local storage.
+No local database setup is required - the application uses a central MongoDB cloud database (MongoDB Atlas) to store all chat data

 **Preview**